tillitis/tkey-ssh-agent/README.md

 When all is done, the LED on the hardware USB stick will be steady blue, indicating that it is ready to make (another) signature.

-Note that to load a new app, the USB stick needs to be unplugged and plugged in again.
+Note that to load a new device app, the USB stick needs to be unplugged and plugged in again.
 Similarly, QEMU would need to be restarted (`Ctrl-a x` to quit).
 If you're using the setup with the USB stick sitting in the programming jig and at the same time plugged into the computer, then you need to unplug both the USB stick and the programmer.
 Or alternatively run the `reset-tk1` script (in the tillitis-key1 repo).

 That was fun, now let's try the SSH agent!

 ### Using tkey-ssh-agent

-This host program for the signer app is a complete, alternative SSH agent with practical use.
-The signer app binary gets built into the tkey-ssh-agent, which will load it onto USB stick when started.
-Like the other host programs, tkey-ssh-agent tries to auto-detect serial ports of TKey USB sticks.
+This client app is a complete, alternative SSH agent with practical use.
+The needed signer device app binary gets built into the tkey-ssh-agent, which will load it onto USB stick when started.
+Like the other client apps, tkey-ssh-agent tries to auto-detect serial ports of TKey USB sticks.
 If more than one is found, or if you're running on QEMU, then you'll need to use the `--port` flag.
 An example of that: